revel/revel.github.io/manual/testing.md

 Revel provides a testing framework that makes it easy to write and run functional tests against your application.

-The skeleton app comes with a simple test to use as a starting point.
+The [skeleton app](https://github.com/revel/revel/tree/master/skeleton) comes with a simple [`apptest.go`](https://github.com/revel/revel/blob/master/skeleton/tests/apptest.go) to use as a starting point.

 ## Overview